 Below is a selection of workouts for various disability groups.
 The list includes dance classes, audio described workouts for people who are blind or have low vision as well as workouts modified for people with mobility disabilities.
 Some programs are recorded and can be accessed on the website of the publisher while others are reoccurring live events that take place on virtual conference platforms.

-Every Wednesday at 10:00am, join NYC Department of Parks and Recreation for a free virtual adaptive fitness class!
-Classes will be 30 minutes long and all exercises can be done without equipment.
-There will be exercise options for people who are standing and sitting.
+Starting Monday April 12th at 8 AM, NYC Department of Parks and Recreation will be hosting a free five week virtual adaptive fitness class!
+Classes will be 30 minutes long and all exercises can be done from a seated position.
+Classes will be every Monday at 8 AM.
 Learn more by checking out the Parks events calendar.

 NYC Parks Events Calendar

 Founded in 2005 by dancer / choreographer/ master teacher Naomi Goldberg Haas, Dances for a Variable Population (DVP) is a multi-generational dance company and educational organization promoting strong and creative movement among all people with a special focus on older adults.
 Using the power of dance to build community, DVP creates lively, fun and beautifully executed theatrical dance with diverse individuals and professional dancers.
 Their live and recorded remote programming includes classes on movement and fitness.
 To find out more, visit their remote programs page.

 New Victory Theater shares recorded dance performances from New York City's most exciting dance companies, along with home activities that are accessible to view.
 The videos are recommended for kids age 8 years and up.
 Each chapter is 20 to 25 minutes long, audio described, captioned and is available in American Sign Language.
 Find out more information on the New Victory Theater website.